KESA24/Refactory-Intro-to-html/readme.md

 2.Branches: Use branches to work on product parts before merging to the final product.
 The command to create a branch is "git checkout -b "branch name"" for example, "git checkout -b "desserts:"

 Branches can be merged using the git merge "branch name".
 You checkout the branch that you want a branch merged to and type this comman there.
+We go back to a file version by typing the command "git reset --hard [git log reference number generated when you commit changes hence commit importance]"